US airlines give in to China's demands over Taiwan

-US airlines are changing their websites to keep China happy, just hours before a deadline for them to do so.
+US airlines have changed their websites to keep China happy, hours before a deadline for them to do so expired.

 Beijing had demanded that American Airlines (AAL), Delta (DAL) and United (UAL) change how they refer to Taiwan by Wednesday, or risk sanctions in one of the world's biggest markets for air travel.